 As we’re reaching the end of this blog post, by now, you should know that numb3r5 4r3 y0ur fr13nd5 🙂

 However, if you’re not a big fan of numbers, we’re here to help with your sales funnel conversion rates.

 Setting up all these tracking sheets and doing KPI tracking properly takes time.
 We offer this as a stand-alone service.

 We can set everything up for you.
 We’ll do all the pivot tables, set up all formulas and teach you how to fill in these forms on a weekly and monthly basis.
-We can even track all of that for you if you’d like, taking it off your hands, only showing you weekly/monthly reports.
+We can even track all of that for you if you’d like, taking it off your hands and only showing you weekly/monthly reports.

 If you want help with this, and would like an in-depth analysis of your entire business, we do that through an audit.

 With the audit, you get an analysis of your entire course funnel.
 We tell you where you’re leaking money and how you can fix those holes.
 We map out your existing funnel, and then we map out your ideal funnel.
 With this, you know what you need to work on to sell more courses.
 You don’t have to guess.

-Whether you decide to continue working with us or not, all documents and analysis we do for you belong to you.
+Whether you decide to continue working with us or not, all documents and conversion funnel analysis we do for you belong to you.

 Would you like to know where your funnel is leaking money and how to fix it?